open-mmlab/mmengine/docs/en/examples/save_gpu_memory.md

 # Save Memory on GPU

-Memory capacity is critical in deep leanring training and inference, and it determines whether the model can run successfully.
+Memory capacity is critical in deep learning training and inference and determines whether the model can run successfully.
 Common memory saving approaches include:

 - Gradient Accumulation